-Answer: To become a high school teacher in New Mexico requires that you hold a license from the state.
-The requirements for the license include a bachelor’s degree with education courses and student teaching.
+Answer: To become a high school teacher in New Mexico, you must hold a license from the state.
+The requirements for the license include completing a bachelor’s degree and a teacher preparation program that includes student teaching.
 You must also have at least 24 credit hours in the subject you hope to teach and you must pass the New Mexico educator tests for basic skills, secondary teacher competency, and content knowledge.

 Question: How can I be a substitute teacher in New Mexico?

 Answer: New Mexico does not offer state certification for substitute teachers, nor do they set minimum requirements for them.
 Rather, minimum requirements for subs are set by individual New Mexico school districts.
 If you are interested in becoming a substitute teacher in New Mexico, you should check with the school districts in your area for more information.

 Question: How much do New Mexico teachers make?

 Answer: On average, elementary through high school teachers in New Mexico (excluding special and career/technical education) earn $54,526 per year.4 They may earn more or less depending on their education, the grade level they teach, the school district they are in, and other factors.